alfonsof/azure-java-examples/azureblobstoragelist/README.md

 * Test the application.

-  You should see the list of blobs in the Blob Storage container in the Azure storage account.
+  You should see the list of blobs in the Blob Storage container in an Azure storage account.